vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 ## Configure a storage account
 Next, we [create an Azure storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).

+Then, we go to *Sidebar > Security + networking > Access keys* and copy the connection string.
+Our app will need it later.

-We'll use the [storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview) to store the [stream offsets](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-features#stream-offsets) of our Event Hub's partitions.
+We'll use the storage account to store the [stream offsets](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-features#stream-offsets) of our Event Hub's partitions.
 These offsets keep track of where the newest event is located, for each partition.

-Next, go to *Sidebar > Security + networking > Access keys*.
-We copy the connection string.
-Our app will need it later.

 ![Azure storage account connection string](/assets/2026-01-06/azure-storage-account-connection-string.png)